ff0rmscience/ff0rmscience/README.md

 Hi.
-I'm Scott Zweydorff, a mathematician working to transition into software development.
+I'm Scott Zweydorff.
 While in grad school I implemented various mathematical ideas mostly for myself, and I'm currently trying to make them more presentable, sometimes writing them in a new language.
 The ideas tend to fall into three categories: neural networks, cellular automata, and cryptography.

+I'd love to talk about these things and perhaps collaborate with others who are interested.
+Also please feel free to take any of these ideas and improve them.

 https://studio.youtube.com/video/K32MrUhvuMY/edit